What Is a Grant Application?

 · Project Narrative Note

-It is a 2-3 lined note depiction of how your results will influence other research areas, methods or policies to revamp healthcare system, i.e., its relevance to public health.
+It is a 2-3 lined note depiction of how your results will influence other research areas, methods or policies to revamp the healthcare system, i.e., its relevance to public health.
 It should have simple language well comprehended by a lay audience.
 The Project Narrative note is made public for all awarded grants in RePORTER, appearing at the end of the project abstract.

 · Budget Form